 - A good library of dietary and macro nutritional info

 - Optionally, your Garmin prompts you to take readings when you’ve just woken up or just completed a workout.

-- iOS support exists but not yet for either Apple Watch or Whoop
+- iOS support exists with Apple Watch support imminent.

 - Lumen only works for readings taken at rest, NOT on the go.